Symmetric Self-Dual Quantum Codes on High Dimensional Expanders: Overview

 \subsection{Our Work}

 In the conclusion of \autocite{PKSheaf}, Panteleev and Kalachev suggest that the quantum Tanner code \autocite{QTanner} companion to sheaf codes on colorable simplicial complexes be named \emph{Tanner color codes}.
 They show that for a two-dimensional sheaf, associating stabilizers to vertex codewords and qubits to triangles produces a well-defined CSS code.
-We provide the details for this construction in any dimension and show that the construction is indeed aptly named; Tanner color codes encompass not only traditional color codes but also pin \autocite{PinCodes} and rainbow \autocite{Rainbow} codes, which constitute trivial examples in our framework.
+We provide the details for this construction in any dimension in Section \ref{sec:QTCC} and show that the construction is indeed aptly named; Tanner color codes encompass not only traditional color codes but also pin \autocite{PinCodes} and generic rainbow \autocite{Rainbow} codes, which constitute trivial examples in our framework.
 We also show that the `unfolding' idea \autocite{BombinColor,Unfolding,PinCodes} from the color code generalizes nicely in our framework, where the quantum Tanner color code with $X$ stabilizers on $x$-dimensional faces corresponds to $\binom{D}{x+1}$ copies of the companion sheaf code.
-Furthermore, we are able to use this unfolding to gain a partial understanding of a basis of the quantum Tanner color code logicals, in which color plays a central role.
+This is formalized with Theorem \ref{BodyTannerShrunkIso} and the extensive proofs in the appendices.
+Furthermore, we are able to use this unfolding to gain a partial understanding of a basis of the quantum Tanner color code logicals, in which color plays a central role (see Corollary \ref{Structure}).